felifluid/bachelorarbeit/thesis/chapters/background.typ

 $ G(psi, s) = s_B s_j abs(q(psi)) s $

 This time, `geom/gmap` is not being used.
-Instead $G$ is calculated in ToPoVis.
+Instead quantity $G$ is calculated in ToPoVis.

 ==== Linear simulations
 For linear simulations the calculation of the poloidal potential is trivial, as a function in hamada coordinates $f(psi, zeta, s)$ can be expressed as a fourier series.